-Affordable housing
+Attainable housing

-- Collaborate among City departments, housing agencies, and private developers to meet City-wide housing diversity and affordability goals in designated Centers by: - Following Center residential targets and design guidelines detailed in Chapter 7 during development reviews to increase the diversity of housing types. - Incorporating affordable housing when developing Center Plans and planbased zoning regulations to simplify and streamline permitting. - Using incentives, such as infrastructure financing support, to encourage developers to incorporate affordable housing in projects. - As a partnership of the Department of Housing and Neighborhood Preservation, Planning & Zoning, and Economic Development, define areas of strategic growth for affordable housing options and use the Attainable Housing Grant administered by the Virginia Beach Development Authority to support development in these areas.
+- Collaborate among City departments, housing agencies, and private developers to meet City-wide housing diversity and attainability goals in designated Centers by: - Following Center residential targets and design guidelines detailed in Chapter 7 during development reviews to increase the diversity of housing types. - Incorporating attainable housing when developing Center Plans and planbased zoning regulations to simplify and streamline permitting. - Using incentives, such as infrastructure financing support, to encourage developers to incorporate attainable housing in projects. - Pursue federal, state, local, and non-profit partnerships for grant options to support affordable housing. - Create a partnership among the Department of Housing and Neighborhood Preservation, Planning and Zoning, and Economic development to define areas for providing affordable housing options and use the Attainable Housing Grant administered by the Virginia Beach Development Authority to support development in those areas.